-At a U.S. Chamber of Commerce luncheon on Tuesday, New Jersey Governor Chris Christie addressed the issue of minimum wage in America.
+At a U.S. Chamber of Commerce luncheon back in 2014, New Jersey Governor Chris Christie addressed the issue of minimum wage in America.
 It was not reported what he ate for lunch, but I quote the governor as follows:

 “I’m tired of hearing about the minimum wage.
 I really am.
 I don’t think there’s a mother or a father sitting around the kitchen table tonight in America saying, ‘You know, honey, if our son or daughter could just make a higher minimum wage, my God, all of our dreams would be realized.’
 Is that what parents aspire to for their children?”

 The answers to your question, governor are no, that is not what parents aspire to for their children.
 And yes, that is what some parents are aspiring to, not only for their children, but for themselves.